decretist/Dissertation/Chapter3/chapter3.md

 ## Pennington

-Pennington discusses the biography of Gratian directly in his article "The Biography of Gratian, the Father of Canon Law", which has appeared in multiple, successively revised, versions.[^44] Pennington, too, has been a vigorous participant in the debate over the significance of the Sg manuscript of the *Decretum*, most notably
+Pennington discusses the biography of Gratian directly in his article "The Biography of Gratian, the Father of Canon Law," which has appeared in multiple, successively revised, versions.[^44] Pennington, too, has been a vigorous participant in the debate over the significance of the Sg manuscript of the *Decretum*, most notably